 Tom Wolfe Has Died

-It is a brilliant book, especially his description of what he thought those poor chimpanzee astronauts were thinking and feeling.CPAhem, almost 3 years ago
+It is a brilliant book, especially his description of what he thought those poor chimpanzee astronauts were thinking and feeling.CPAhem, about 3 years ago

 Tom Wolfe Has Died